Last updated October 2018

 I usually spend between $5 – $30 per day on food.
 Street food is cheap, as are local restaurants and you can always cook for yourself when their are facilities.
 Anything catering to tourists will be much more expensive.
 But it’s nice to treat yourself sometimes.

-I’d work through this point and the next 2 points pretty much simultaneously.
+I’d work through this point and points 8 and 9 pretty much simultaneously.

 You’ll need to understand what activities need to be booked in advance and what can wait till you get there.
 You don’t want to miss out because you were too late to book.
 So before you set your itinerary in stone, check they are available – examples of this would be, gorilla trekking or staying at Giraffe Manor!

 If you’ve decided on a tour – book it!
-Get that deposit down.
+Get that deposit down (maybe just check the flights are reasonable before you do).

 If you are travelling independently and on a short timescale (like 2 weeks) you are going to need to have a bit of a plan.
 Especially if you have specific things you want to do.
 Just don’t forget to factor in travel time between destinations.

-If you are travelling independently but for a longer time, maybe just plan the first few weeks, and book anything that needs booking in advance but also leave a bit of flexibility in your itinerary too.
+If you are travelling independently but for a longer time, maybe just plan the first few days or maybe weeks if you’re a planner, and book anything that needs booking in advance but also leave a bit of flexibility in your itinerary too.
 There’s bound to be somewhere amazing that you’ll hear about from other travellers and it would be a shame to miss out because you’re on a really strict schedule.
 I’ve made this mistake before.

 You’ll still have a great time and see loads of stuff whenever you go and however you travel!